Equity capital markets in Germany: regulatory overview

 The bookbuilding procedure is frequently used in offerings.

 In traditional bookbuilding, a price range is determined by the investment bank(s) based on their own valuation of the issuer and, in particular, feedback from investors during pre-marketing.
 The price range is published in the prospectus.

-In a typical underwriting for an equity offering, underwriters subscribe to the new shares, usually at EUR1 for each new no-par value share.
+In a typical underwriting for an equity offering, underwriters subscribe to the new shares.
 After the shares have been sold to investors for the offer price, the underwriters forward the proceeds minus their fees and expenses to the issuer.
 Any shares of selling shareholders are purchased by the underwriters and sold to investors for the offer price.

 Parties to the underwriting agreement are the issuer, the selling shareholders (if any) and the banks as underwriters.
 Typically, the underwriting agreement is signed by the lead manager(s) on behalf of the other members of the syndicate.

-Details on the underwriting as well as on the admission to listing and the respective obligations of the parties.
+Details on the underwriting as well as on the admission to trading and the respective obligations of the parties.

 Details on over-allotment, greenshoe option and stabilisation measures.